You can pay state taxes, payments and other monetary obligations (interest, fines, penalties, etc.) to the Estonian Tax and Customs Board:

 When paying taxes and payments by bank transfer, the payment order should include:

-- Account holder: Maksu- ja Tolliamet
+- account holder: Maksu- ja Tolliamet

 The bank account of the Estonian Tax and Customs Board in Danske Bank was closed on 30 November 2018.

-3. Reference number
+3. personal reference number

-Payment with the payment link in the e-MTA
+Payment in the e-MTA

 Speed of arrival of payments